mesibo/messenger-javascript/README.md

 ### Features under implementation
 - Sending typing indicators and activity
-- Date header in message area
+- Date header in the message area
 - Reply to Messages

 ## Instructions